-This hearty vegan chili recipe is packed with delicious flavours and great nutrition!
+This hearty vegan chili recipe is packed with delicious flavors and great nutrition!
 It’s gluten free and soy free which makes this recipe ideal for serving to larger groups and is a fantastic vegan potluck idea.

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.